frontity/wp-plugins/plugins/frontity-headtags/readme.txt

 For example, with the output disabled, `https://mysite.com/wp-json/wp/v2/posts`  won't show the head_tags field unless you have the query `?head_tags=true` at the end.

+#### Skip cache

+In case you want to skip the cache, you can do so by adding to the query the  parameter `skip_cache`.

+There are some cache plugins for the REST API that also use the same parameter.
+In case you want to ignore the cache for the REST API call but not for the head tags, you can use `skip_cache&head_tags_skip_cache=false`.

 == Problems and Questions ==

 If you have any trouble with the REST API - Head Tags, you can check out [our docs](https://docs.frontity.org/frontity-plugins/rest-api-head-tags?utm_source=plugin-repository&utm_medium=readme&utm_campaign=rest-api-head-tags-plugin) or join our [community forum](https://community.frontity.org/?utm_source=plugin-repository&utm_medium=readme&utm_campaign=rest-api-head-tags-plugin) and let us know, we’ll be happy to help!